Tallahassee Democrat: History

 In 1965, Audrey Griscom sold the Democrat to Knight Newspapers, giving the Democrat its first corporate owner.
-Knight Newspapers built the Democrat's current plant, at 277 N. Magnolia Drive, in 1968, coinciding with the newspaper's switch from hot type to modern off-set printing.
+Knight Newspapers built the Democrat's previous plant, at 277 N. Magnolia Drive, in 1968, coinciding with the newspaper's switch from hot type to modern off-set printing.
 In 1974, Knight Newspapers merged with Ridder Publications to become Knight Ridder Inc. On January 3, 1978, the Democrat converted from an afternoon newspaper to a morning newspaper.
+In May of 2019, the newspaper moved its printing operation from its Magnolia Drive plant to its sister publication, the Panama City News Herald.
+In November of 2020, the Democrat sold its Magnolia Drive building, ultimately moving into its current offices at 227 N. Bronough Street in 2021.

 Knight Ridder operated the Tallahassee Democrat until August 3, 2005, when the newspaper was acquired by its current owner, the Gannett Company.

 At the time the paper was founded, Leon County and Florida as a whole were overwhelmingly Democratic.
 In the 1914 elections, Democratic candidates for two of Florida's congressional seats and for the Senate ran unopposed, and in the two contested districts, the Democratic candidates won by 98.8% and 99.3%.
 At the time, after the disenfranchisement of African Americans with the end of Reconstruction, the Democratic party was overwhelmingly the dominant party in the states of the former Confederacy (see Solid South); it was committed, in the South, to Jim Crow laws and racial discrimination.

 In the mid-20th century, during the segregation period, the Democrat published a separate section for black subscribers.
 White subscribers received in its place the business section.